 Focaccia would also be an excellent choice, or a slice of Italian bread, or ciabatta…

-Point being: as long as it’s hearty, textured, and warm, you can’t go wrong.
+The point is: as long as it’s hearty, textured, and warm, you can’t go wrong.

 Need More Easy Appetizer Dip Inspiration?
 Check these out!